ericnograles/react-native-exact-target/CONTRIBUTING.md

 ## Help Wanted: Core Contributors

-As I can only maintain this in my limited spare time, I would love some help from some core contributors.
+As I can only maintain this in my limited spare time, I would love some help from some core contributors, especially if you happen to work for SFMC :smile:

 Please shoot me a message on Twitter and we'll get you the proper access to this repo.